Master’s of Public Health 3-2 Program

 The Department of Public Health Sciences in the School of Medicine and Dentistry offers a 3-2 program in public health.

 The Master of Public Health (MPH) 3-2 Program is open to University of Rochester undergraduates who meet MPH program criteria and are accepted by the MPH Admissions Committee.
-This highly selective program allows talented undergraduates to get their bachelor’s degree and the MPH degree from the School of Medicine and Dentistry in five years, a savings of one year over the typical 4-plus-2 years if the two degrees were pursued sequentially.
+This highly selective program allows talented undergraduates to get their bachelor’s degree and the MPH degree from the School of Medicine and Dentistry in five years, a savings of one year over the typical four-plus-two years if the two degrees are pursued sequentially.

 Applicants apply in the spring of their junior year, with applications reviewed by the MPH Admissions Committee after the applicants’ second semester junior year grades are available.
 Successful applicants spend their senior year of college taking first-year MPH courses.
 The following year—year five—they complete the MPH requirements and receive the MPH degree.

 Becoming an MPH candidate in the 3-2 program is appropriate for mature college students with excellent academic credentials and significant real-world experience who make a strong case that the MPH degree is consistent with their career goals.

 Early planning for the 3-2 program is essential.
 The MPH 3-2 program allows students to share up to nine credits between their undergraduate degree and their MPH.